Picking the Best CDN – Is There One?

 This is just one example of a scenario where a CDN could help.
 If you implemented a CDN before the viral post or product went live, the scripts and media associated with it would be distributed globally to many servers, instead of just one.

 Sure, you may still incur overage charges for the increased bandwidth during the spike.
 But the CDN will help to keep your website online for longer, and maximize the bandwidth your host has provided.

 Another factor is the speed of your web hosting server.
 A customer located close to your host’s datacenter will likely see fast load times.
-But a visitor located in another continent will see it load more slowly.
+But a visitor located on another continent will see it load slower.

 Again, the CDN steps in to help, because it can intelligently serve content from the closest location, making load times faster.